STOmics/ST-GEARS/README.md

 pip install -r requirements.txt
 ```
+Installation was tested on both Windows and Linux os.
+Typical installation time is less than 3 mins.

 ### Input and Output
 To use ST-GEARS to recover geospatial profile in 3D, you need gene expression matrix, spatial information and a rough grouping of observations.